tspies/Matcha-Flask/README.md

     ```bash
       python database.py
     ```
-    - This will cretae the database structure using schema.sql.
+    - This will create the database structure using schema.sql.
-    - It will then populate the database using
+    - It will then populate the database using populate_db.sql.

-Create Database:
+### 3. Run Matcha-Flask Server
-In terminal make ure (venv) is running, then:
+  - Run the following command:
-`python database.py`
+    ```bash

-Run the Flask server
+      python run.py
-In terminal make ure (venv) is running, then:
+    ```
-`python run.py`
+  - Navigate to http://127.0.0.1:5000/ to start using Matcha